olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Constituency.

 The Student Government serves and acts as the voice of the Student Body of the College.
-The Student Body will be defined as all currently enrolled students of the College.
-At times when the Student Government, its members, or its Committees must communicate to the entire Student Body, they will email the All-Students mailing list.
+The Student Body is defined as all currently enrolled students of the College who plan to graduate from Olin College.
+At times when the Student Government, its members, or its Committees must communicate to the entire Student Body, they email the Student Government Announcements mailing list.

 #### Section 2.
 Meetings.

-Meetings of the Student Government will occur monthly at a regularly scheduled time set by the President and will be open for the Student Body to attend and participate in discussion.
+Meetings of the Student Government occur monthly at a regularly scheduled time set by the President and are open for the Student Body to attend and participate in discussion.
 A meeting of the Student Government may be canceled, postponed, or rescheduled at the President’s discretion.
 Additional meetings may also be scheduled as appropriate at the President’s discretion.

-The time, location, and agenda of each normally scheduled meeting of the Student Government will be announced at least 24 hours in advance in an email sent to the Student Body and the CORe Discussion mailing list.
+The time, location, and agenda of each normally scheduled meeting of the Student Government is announced at least 24 hours in advance in an email sent to the Student Body and the CORe Discussion mailing list.
 Additional or rescheduled meetings that do not occur during normally scheduled times should be announced to the Student Body at least 48 hours in advance, if at all possible.

-Meetings of the Student Government will serve as the exclusive venue to pass Official Actions, as described in Section 4.
+Meetings of the Student Government serve as the exclusive venue to pass Official Actions, as described in Section 4.
 Additionally, meetings of the Student Government can serve as venues to discuss and formulate Official Actions, discuss the state of the Student Body and Student Experience, allow Committees to take charge of proposed projects, and other activities deemed relevant by the presiding officer.

 #### Section 3.
 Quorum.

 In order for the proceedings of a meeting of the Student Government to be valid, a quorum of the Student Government must be present in person or by video conference.
-At least a majority of the Council together with at least a majority of the Committee Leaders will be considered a quorum of the Student Government.
+At least a majority of the Council together with at least a majority of the Committee Leaders is considered a quorum of the Student Government.

 #### Section 4.
 Official Actions.

-Official Actions of the Student Government will include issuing Allocation Orders, amending the By-Laws, voting on impeachment proceedings, holding internal elections, and reviewing amendments to the Constitution.
-All Official Actions of the Student Government may be passed with approval of a majority of the voting members present except where otherwise noted.
-All Official Actions must be recorded separately and numbered.
+Official Actions of the Student Government include issuing Allocation Orders, amending the By-Laws, and reviewing amendments to the Constitution.
+All Official Actions of the Student Government may be passed with approval of a majority of the voting members present.
+In order for a vote to be taken on an Official Action, a motion to its effect must be recognized by the presiding officer and seconded by another voting member.
+All Official Actions are recorded separately and numbered.

 #### Section 5.
 Allocation Orders.

-The Student Government may issue Allocation Orders to appropriate the Student Activities Fund.
-Allocation Orders of the Student Government may allocate funds from the Student Activities Fund for the virtual funds.
+The Student Government issues Allocation Orders to appropriate the Student Activities Fund.
+Allocation Orders of the Student Government allocate funds from the Student Activities Fund for the virtual funds.
 Allocation Orders may reallocate funds from one virtual fund to another.
 Allocation Orders may also restrict the use of any funds which originated from the Student Activities